The Body in the Library: Allusions

-In Chapter 8 the author gives herself a mention from the mouth of the young boy, Peter Carmody.
-Explaining that he enjoys reading detective stories, Peter says that he has the autographs of Christie, Dorothy L. Sayers, John Dickson Carr and H. C. Bailey.
+In Chapter 8, the author gives herself a mention from the mouth of the young boy, Peter Carmody.
+Explaining that he enjoys reading detective stories, Peter says that he has the autographs of Christie, Dorothy L. Sayers, John Dickson Carr, and H. C. Bailey.

-In Chapter 9 Colonel Melchett states that "there's still one thing to be done.
+In Chapter 9, Colonel Melchett states that "there's still one thing to be done.
 Cherchez l'homme."
 It is referred to as a joke in the book, and is possibly a reference to Hercule Poirot, Christie's other famous sleuth.
-However, it is more likely a reference to the popular phrase 'cherchez la femme, meaning that there is frequently a woman behind a man's behaviour and motives in detective stories; since in this novel the victim was a girl, who was presumed to have a male lover, the phrase was changed jokingly by the detective.
+However, it is more likely a reference to the popular phrase cherchez la femme, meaning that there is frequently a woman behind a man's behaviour and motives in detective stories; since in this novel the victim was a girl, who was presumed to have a male lover, the phrase was changed jokingly by the detective.

-While explaining how she concluded who the murderers were and how the widowed Mr Jefferson became so quickly enamoured of a girl while knowing so little of her, Miss Marple mentioned the old story The King and the Beggar-maid as a model for instant emotional reaction.
-All the other characters in the novel were found to act like someone she knew from life in her village.
+While explaining how she concluded who the murderers were and how the widowed Mr Jefferson became so quickly enamoured of a girl while knowing so little of her, Miss Marple mentions the old story The King and the Beggar-maid as a model for instant emotional reaction.
+All the other characters in the novel she finds to have acted like someone she knew from life in her village.

 In Christie's Cards on the Table, published six years earlier, Anne Meredith knows Ariadne Oliver as the writer of a book called The Body in the Library.